Powered by

 Summary

-While Dogecoin (DOGE) began as a parody of cryptocurrencies, it has earned a significant market capitalization and widespread attention.
+While began as a parody of cryptocurrencies, it has earned a significant market capitalization and widespread attention.
 Based on a fork of the Litecoin code, Dogecoin is a digital asset driven by popular demand, and serves as an accessible jumping-off point for crypto newcomers.
 The success of Dogecoin since its launch in 2013 has inspired the growth of many other memecoins, which have developed into their own entire sector of playful digital assets that prove the market value of internet culture in the digital economy.

-Check out the price of Dogecoin on our page
+Check out on our page

 Dogecoin Explained